 - 1/4 cup sugar

 Cut Chicken Thighs into one inch pieces.
 Salt and pepper chicken to taste.

 Dredge chicken in eggs and then corn starch.
 Making sure to coat completely.
 Place in air fryer to cook for 10 minutes.
 After 5 minutes, turn them over for even cooking.

-In a medium saucepan, combine sugar, orange juice, rice vinegar and garlic.
+In a medium saucepan, combine sugar, soy sauce, orange juice, rice vinegar and garlic.
 Cook over medium heat for 5 minutes.

 Cook white rice however desired.
 I used an Instant Pot!